neos/doctools/TheDefinitiveGuide/PartII/View.rst

 	   ...
 	</form>

-Fluid automatically rendered a hidden field containing information about the technical identity of the form's object.
-This information is added in two cases:

-	-	if the object is an original, previously retrieved from a repository
+Fluid automatically renders a hidden field containing information about the technical identity of the form's object, if the object is an original, previously retrieved from a repository.
-	-	if the object is a clone of an original

 On receiving a request, the MVC framework checks if a special identity field (such as the above hidden field) is present and if further properties have been